Artist Statement

 Artist Bio

 Bianca Rose Dominguez (Puerto Rican and Ecuadorian American) is an interdisciplinary artist, healing arts practitioner and educator based in NYC.
 She received a BA in Visual Arts from Columbia University, in NYC, and an art therapy certificate from Metafora: Studio Arts in Barcelona, Spain.
-Dominguez began her career in art education, at the Textile Arts Center, spanning over the past 7 years expanding into non-profit art organizations around New York city.
+Dominguez began her career in art education, at the Textile Arts Center, spanning over the past 10 years expanding into non-profit art organizations around New York city.
 She performed at the Museum of Art and Design in Tanya Aguiniga’s solo exhibition, Craft & Care, as a backstrap weaver (2018).
 She was a featured artist at The Newhouse Contemporary Art in Staten Island (2019) facilitating a public art program centered in art therapy.
 In 2021 she was the curatorial fellow at Elizabeth Foundation for the Arts.
 She was a performer in Siete Poderes, a film created by Koyoltzintli exhibited at the NYU: Latinx Project (2022).
 Once graduating from Columbia she was the artist recipient of the Mortimer Hays Brandeis Traveling Fellowship (2022-2023).
-She journeyed to Ecuador and Mexico to research Andean shamanic ceremonial practices and Zapotec artisanal clay methodologies.
-During her time in Mexico she was an artist in residence at Estudio Abierto in Oaxaca, Terra Ancestral in Chiapas, and Lagos in CDMX.
-Currently she is completing her MFA in Studio Art at Hunter College in NYC and is a Research Intern at the Center for Puerto Rican Studies at Hunter.
-During the summer of 2025 she will be an artist in resident at SOMA in Mexico City.
-SOMA 2025 Edition also known as Brotes (Outbreaks), is based on the ethical and political orientation proposed by Brazilian indigenous thinker Ailton Krenak: if we are to delay the end of the world, we need to cultivate stories rooted in the vast network of life.
-During her studies she will delve into the relationship between intellectual and embodied experiences, engage in consensus-building exercises, and examine the dynamics of individual and collective interactions.
+She has been an artist in resident at Estudio Abierto in Oaxaca, Terra Ancestral in Chiapas, and SOMA in CDMX.
+Currently she is completing her MFA in Studio Art at Hunter College in NYC.